• Skip to primary navigation

 It’s this prerequisite of character development that makes features like the occupation thesaurus so valuable.
 Because when creating characters, you can’t leave anything out!
 We’re all “round” in real life, after all.
 So if some of your characters are mysteriously missing careers, motivations, or discernible personalities, readers are going to notice.

 Luckily, there are plenty of stellar tools to assist you with character development and profiling.
-Here are five character tools you need to know, each one designed to serve a different purpose (and listed in the order that you’d most likely need them).
+Here are five character tools you need to know, each one designed to serve a different purpose.

 1. The Character Creator

 Though this tool is titled the rather general-sounding “Character Creator,” it really encompasses just one aspect of the character: their physical appearance.
-However, it’s the most useful tool I’ve discovered for this particular function.
 Though there are plenty of “physical appearance” generators out there, they tend to just spit out a combination of traits (“curly brown hair/green eyes/freckles”) rather than actually showing you what the character would look like.
 I find it much more helpful to have concrete visuals of your characters as you’re writing about them — plus it’s just fun to experiment with different physical traits and see how they manifest.

-Of course, you can always comb through head shots on sites like Backstage, or use images of your favorite actors or models.
+Of course, you can always comb through headshots on sites like Backstage, or use images of your favorite actors or models.
 This may be best if you need a visual for a character who’s especially tall, short, fat, or skinny; the main drawback of Character Creator is its lack of diverse body types.
 But everything else is intricately customizable, from face shape to hairstyle to the wide range of accessories.
-(If anyone’s been able to find a more inclusive, body-positive character maker, please let me know in the comments!)

-TIP: When it comes to describing your character on the page, make sure to check out this Physical Features Descriptive Database.
+TIP: If you need help describing your character’s appearance, make sure to check out this Physical Features Descriptive Database.

 2. Reedsy’s Character Name Generator